bhighley/heroku-workshop/README.md

 Abstract:

-Does your team have a deployment strategy?
-Learn how Heroku Pipelines can help your team deploy with confidence, using tools like Review Apps, and built-in Staging and Production stages, all the while integrating with your existing workflow.
-Participants of this session will stand up their own Heroku Pipeline and will sink their hands into each of the stages involved.
+How does your team handle deployment?
+Whatever your existing GitHub workflow is, Heroku Pipelines can fully integrate with your environment for improved confidence and seamless strategy.
+Participants of this session will be able to stand up a full Heroku Pipeline, sinking their hands into tools like Review Apps, and making GitHub steps for Staging and Production fully automated and effortless.